renderbox/django-permafrost/README.md

 # Django Permafrost

 Django Permafrost is an extension to Django's Permissions framework.
-It intends to let developers provide certain permissions to users controlled by a Client User on the site.
+It's goal is to allow developers to expose some permissions to Client Users on the site so they can create and manage custom User Roles.

 It adds:
 - A View Mixin that supports user permissions based on different HTTP method types (GET, POST, PUT, etc) for extra granular control.